 Appointments

-Following this, you will need to provide details of the shares being issued, namely how many, who will be receiving them, what their minimum value will be, and the rights they provide to said shareholders.
+Following this, you will need to provide details of the shares being issued – namely how many, who will be receiving them, what their minimum value will be, and the rights they provide to said shareholders.
+At the very least, you need a minimum of one share for every shareholder in the company.

 Review your application

-Once this is approved, Companies House will issue a Certificate of Incorporation, confirming that your company has now been registered.
 If you purchased our Reserve a Company Name Package, we’ll also send you an email containing digital copies of your new company formation documents, your company registers, and a dormant company notification letter template for HMRC.

 Step 5.
 Tell HMRC that your company is dormant